Royals vs. Mets Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Francisco Lindor, Bobby Witt Jr. and others in the New York Mets-Kansas City Royals matchup at Kauffman Stadium on Wednesday at 8:10 PM ET.
+Francisco Lindor and Bobby Witt Jr. are two of the top players with prop bets available when the New York Mets and the Kansas City Royals square off at Kauffman Stadium on Thursday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!